 Build structure into your day

 Routine is crucial for maintaining an active and healthy lifestyle.
-While the lockdown has impacted that, it doesn’t mean you should stop having a routine altogether.
-Instead, you should build a new routine that incorporates your new diet, workout, and other habits into it.
+If your old routine is disrupted, build a new one that incorporates your new diet, workout, and other habits into it.

 Rise at the same time every day and go to bed at the same time too.
 Having a structure for your day does more than just help you follow healthy habits — it also fosters positive thinking and boosts your mood too.
-It prevents you from feeling lost in your own home, so you can hit the ground running once the lockdown finally lifts.
+It prevents you from feeling lost in your own home, so you can hit the ground running and be productive.